NMSUD/Form/docs/deploy/docker.md

 # Docker

+This project makes use of [Docker][docker] to create an "easy" way of running the whole solution.
+However the resulting [Docker][docker] image of this solution will not be uploaded to a public [Docker Hub][dockerHub].
+Any images that claim to be of this project are fraudulent or forks of this project.
+If we decide to publish an _official_ [Docker][docker] image, this part of the documentation will be updated.

 _While the front-end is a ~~simple~~ SolidJS app, which we could host on GithubPages, it will be served up by KoaJS in the docker image_

 ## Why?